 Whether it is copywriting or any other job, starting from the basics is imperative.
 For example, how will it work if you want to become a doctor but don’t know anything about human anatomy?

-Similarly, if you want to become a copywriter, start by studying the field.
+Similarly, to become a copywriter, start by studying the field.
 Use Google, read books, view different copies, and gain knowledge.
 It is like science.
-Once you get the hang of the critical aspects, your copywriting journey will become easy.
+Your copywriting journey will become easy once you get the hang of the critical aspects.

 When you say ‘copywriter,’ it is an umbrella term.
 There are various fields within this term.
 Some of the types of copywriting include: